anand-iitb/DataScience/README.md

 Implemented regularized logistic regression to classify digits using MATLAB

 **Spam Filter (svm.m)**
-Used to Support Vector machine for classifying mails into spam and non-spam folders
+This is a spam filter which classifies mails into spam and non-spam by training on Support Vector Machine